British artists' suppliers, 1650-1950 - B

 The business’s 1922 trade catalogue (see below) claimed that it traded as L. Blanchet from 1834, P. Blanchet from 1852, Blanchet frères from 1879 and E. Blanchet from 1887.
 While L. Blanchet has not been traced at this early date in Paris directories, the identification of P. Blanchet, Blanchet frères and E. Blanchet’s roles in the business is helpful in understanding its history.
 Blanchet frères, at 32 rue Bonaparte, and Hardy-Alan (qv) were among only seven colour merchants listed in 1887 in The Art Student in Paris, a guide for American students published by the Boston Art Students’ Association, where it is stated that, at nearly all the studios, merchants made semi-weekly and sometimes daily visits (The Art Student in Paris, Boston, 1887, p.48, accessed through the Internet Archive at http://archive.org/stream/artstudentinpari00bost).

-It would appear that in the late 1870s ‘H. Blanchet’ held accounts with the London firm of Roberson (qv) from two addresses, at La Palette D'or, 17 rue de Grenelle, St Germain, 1876-81, where an account had previously been held by Delaunoy, 1868-76, and at 32 rue Bonaparte, 1879-82 (Woodcock 1997).
+It would appear that in the 1870s more than one business trading under the name Blanchet held accounts with the London firm of Charles Roberson & Co (qv).
+At La Palette D'or, 17 rue de Grenelle, St Germain, Blanchet had an account, 1868-73, to be followed by Delaunoy as an account holder in 1881.
+At 32 rue Bonaparte, ‘H. Blanchet’, had an account, 1879-82 (Woodcock 1997).
 By 1880 the businesses at these two addresses were trading independently but both under the Blanchet name.
-In 1881 and 1882 in separate advertisements Blanchet (‘Ancienne Maison Brullon fondée en 1800’) can be found at 17 rue Grenelle-St Germain, while Blanchet was at 32 rue Bonaparte, with workshops at Vaugirard (advertisements in Louis Enault, Charles de Feir, Guide du Salon, 1881, 1882, accessed through Gallica).
+In 1881 and 1882 in separate advertisements Blanchet (‘Ancienne Maison Brullon fondée en 1800’) can be found at 17 rue Grenelle, while another Blanchet was at 32 rue Bonaparte, with workshops at Vaugirard (advertisements in Louis Enault, Charles de Feir, Guide du Salon, 1881, 1882, accessed through Gallica).
 These businesses are examined in turn.

-At 17 rue de Grenelle successors to the Blanchet name were listed in Paris Almanachs as F. Breton (1884-5), C. Chaveteau (1886) and L. Ponsin (1887-90).
-‘Blanchet (maison, L. Ponsin successor)’ advertised in 1889 as ‘fabrique de couleurs fines à l’huile, à tableaux, toiles au plâtre, toiles à pastels, vente et location de chevalets, mannequins, etc…’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).
+‘Blanchet, Ancien marchand de couleurs fines’ traded at 17 rue de Grenelle, according to a business letter written from Paris in 1878 to Roberson & Co in London, stating that this Blanchet had left off business on 27 November 1876 and that Delaunoy was his successor (Hamilton Kerr Institute, Roberson archive, MS 248-1993 p.708).
+Further research is required into the business’s history but it is apparent that there were significant changes in the 1880s.
+Successors using the Blanchet name at this address were listed in Paris Almanachs as F. Breton (1884-5), C. Chaveteau (1886) and L. Ponsin (1887-90).
+‘Blanchet (maison, L. Ponsin successor)’ advertised in 1889 as ‘fabrique de couleurs fines à l’huile, à tableaux, toiles au plâtre, toiles à pastels, vente et location de&chevalets, mannequins, etc…’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).
 The business seems to have ceased trading in 1890 or soon after.

 William Stott of Oldham exhibited in Paris at the Salon and elsewhere, 1878-99, using Blanchet at 32 rue Bonaparte as his contact address in the Salon catalogue in 1885.
 His Girl in a Meadow, 1880 (Tate) is on a canvas supplied by Blanchet.
 Samuel John Peploe studied in Paris as a young man and made subsequent visits to northern France and Paris.
 He used Blanchet for the support for his painting, Bathers (Etaples), 1906, canvas laid on board, stamped on board, Blanch[et]/ 38/ rue Bonaparte/ Paris (Hunterian Art Gallery).
 Wynford Dewhurst, another artist who studied in Paris, used Blanchet for his Summer Mist, Valley of La Creuse, c.1916, stamped by Blanchet from rue St Benoit 20 (National Museum of Wales, Cardiff, information from Kate Lowry, March 2013).
 A number of other British artists used Blanchet as a contact address when exhibiting at the Salon, including William Brymner in 1885 and James Guthrie and John Lavery in 1889 (Béatrice Crespon-Halotier, Les peintres britanniques dans les salons parisiens des origines à 1939: Répertoire, Dijon, 2003).